Danelle Esterhuizen: Head of Innovation and Design at Sanlam Distribution

 Everyone in your life – from your family to your financial planner – can only support you if they understand your situation and what you’re going through.
 Just like the thousands of hard-working South Africans suffering from retrenchment right now, losing your income isn’t your fault – it’s the tragic reality of tough economic times.

-The sooner you can talk openly about your change in circumstance, the quicker those around you – including your financial planner – can help you formulate a plan to get back on track.
+The sooner you can talk openly about your change in circumstances, the quicker those around you – including your financial planner – can help you formulate a plan to get back on track.

 By investing a lump sum or some of your salary each month, you can grow your money over time so that you can retire comfortably.
 No matter how much you need to or can afford to save, the most important thing is to stay committed to saving.